Georg Kerschensteiner

-Georg Michael Anton Kerschensteiner (July 29, 1854 in München - January 15, 1932 in München) was a German professor and educational theorist.
-He was director of public schools in Munich from 1895 to 1919 and became a professor at the University of Munich in 1920.
+Georg Michael Anton Kerschensteiner (29 July 1854 in Munich - 15 January 1932 in Munich) was a German professor and educational theorist.
+He was director of public schools in Munich from 1895 to 1919 and became a professor at the Ludwig-Maximilians-Universität München in 1920.
 The author of Theorie der Bildungsorganisation (1933), Kerschensteiner is primarily known for developing a pragmatic approach to education, which included the integration of academic study with physical activity and the establishment of a network of vocational schools.